MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-media-optimization.md

 ### External user

-The following diagram shows the traffic flow when a user is not on premises and is not connected to the corporate network (that is, the user’s device is connected to the Internet through a mobile device or public Wi-Fi).The user makes a Direct Routing phone call through Teams:
+The following diagram shows the traffic flow when a user is not on premises and is not connected to the corporate network (that is, the user’s device is connected to the Internet through a mobile device or public Wi-Fi).
+The user makes a Direct Routing phone call through Teams:

 - The user’s Teams client communicates to Phone System directly through the REST API, but, in this case, the media generated during the call flows to the central SBC’s external IP address.